ArcherSys/Manual/README.md

 ArcherBash
 =========
 ##1.
-What Is ArcherBash
+What Is ArcherBash?

-  ArcherBash is a term for a special kind of Windows Ternimal VM (like that of Cygwin) Where Packages for PIP are ArcherBashPy (or Arpy Packages) , RubyGems are ArcherSys OS Applications, and More.
+  ArcherBash is  a special kind of Windows terminal framework where these  packages are used for ArcherBashPy.

 ##Python
 ### To Run The Python VENV on the Hard Drive:
   1. type ``` Scripts\activate ```